skn0012/cse15l-lab-reports/week-1-lab-report.md

 # **Week 1 Lab Report**
-## How to Log Into a Course-specific Account on ieng6!
+## How to Log Into a Course-Specific Account on ieng6!

   1. Reset Password